-"Every resident has the right to have any friend, family member, or other person of importance to the resident attend any meeting with the licensee [the management] or the staff of the home."
+"Every resident has the right to have any friend, family member, or other person of importance to the resident attend any meeting with the licensee (the management) or the staff of the home."

-In other words...
 You have the right to bring along people who are important to you when you have meetings with the staff of the home.